GoogleCloudPlatform/cluster-toolkit/resources/scripts/startup-script/README.md

 ## Description
-This resource creates startup scripts by chaining together a list of provided shell scripts and ansible configs.
+This resource creates startup scripts by chaining together a list of provided shell scripts and ansible configs, or "runners".
 These startup scripts can be provided to compute VMs in their resource Settings.

+Runners will be uploaded to a [GCS bucket](https://cloud.google.com/storage/docs/creating-buckets).
+VMs using the startup script created by this resource will pull the runners from that bucket, and therefore must have access to GCS.

 ### Example
 ```